-Direct evidence on effects of screening pregnant and postpartum women for depression is somewhat limited, but suggests that programs that include screening reduce overall depression prevalence and increase likelihood of remission or treatment response by 23 to 30 percent in depressed postpartum women.
+Direct evidence on effects of screening for depression in pregnant and postpartum women is somewhat limited, but suggests that programs that include screening reduce overall depression prevalence and increase likelihood of remission or treatment response by 23 to 30 percent in postpartum women with depression.
 This evidence base is relatively small, however, including only six trials with relatively short followup, but more than 10,000 women.
-Most of the research was conducted outside of the United States in health care systems very different from that in United States.
-For example, several studies on the benefits of screening were conducted as part of home visit programs, ^{99,103,105} which are not typical of the care in the United States.
+Most of the research was conducted outside of the United States in health care systems that are very different from those of the United States.
+For example, several studies on the benefits of screening were conducted as part of home visit programs, which are not typical of the care provided in the United States.
 These studies also included treatment components beyond screening.
-Two trials provided minimal additional components beyond screening and these showed a benefit for either reduced depression prevalence104 or increased treatment response.106 The most applicable study, conducted in U.S primary care, included screening results feedback along with care supports, such as treatment guidelines, scripts for monitoring calls from nurses, and patient self-help materials.69 This study reported a 33 percent increase in the likelihood of treatment response in the intervention group, among women who screened positive at baseline.
+Two trials provided minimal additional components beyond screening and showed a benefit for either reduced depression prevalence105 or increased treatment response.107 The most applicable study, conducted in U.S. primary care, included screening results feedback along with care supports, such as treatment guidelines, scripts for monitoring calls from nurses, and patient self-help materials.69 This study reported a 33 percent increase in the likelihood of treatment response in the intervention group among women who screened positive at baseline.
+A recently published substudy of this trial noted that 13.5 percent of women who did not have elevated depressive symptoms at 4 to 12 weeks postpartum screened positive 6 or 12 months later, suggesting that frequent rescreening may be particularly important for postpartum women.171 We found very little data on harms of screening, and none to suggest that screening could be harmful.
+A potential harm is that false-positive screening results may lead to unnecessary treatment, and its attendant harms, when careful assessment is not undertaken after a positive screening test.
+This highlights the importance of provider training in assessment of mental health issues.

-Our results are consistent with two recent comprehensive reviews of depression identification in pregnant and postpartum women, which included overlapping, but not identical, evidence bases.^{89,90} One review concluded that their included studies showed using the EPDS had beneficial effects, although it was difficult to disentangle the effects of using an identification strategy from the effects of subsequent interventions provided.90 The other review concluded that screening was associated with modest improvement in depression across a variety of low-intensity interventions.89
+Our results are consistent with two recent comprehensive reviews of depression identification in pregnant and postpartum women, which included overlapping, but not identical, evidence bases. ^{89,90} One review concluded that the EPDS had beneficial effects, although it was difficult to disentangle the effects of using an identification strategy from the effects of subsequent interventions provided.
+90 The other review concluded that screening was associated with modest improvement in depression across a variety of low-intensity interventions.
+89